cybertim/vscode-gengetset/README.md

 ### v0.3.0
 + complete optimized code rewrite of the extension
 + now with support for TypeScript based modules (ex.
 Ionic 2 and Angular 2)
-+ import paths `/` are now completly OS independend
++ import paths `/` are now completely OS independent
 + intellisense suggestions have been removed (searching for other solution)
 + and lots of small open issues have been fixed and/or optimized